 Of important note, Portola Valley is also a town of artists.
 Portola Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Portola Valley’s character.

-A relatively large number of people in Portola Valley telecommute to their jobs.
-Overall, about 51.07% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 51.07% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Portola Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Portola Valley doesn't have a public transportation system that people use for their commute.

 The per capita income in Portola Valley in 2022 was $192,605, which is wealthy relative to California and the nation.
 This equates to an annual income of $770,420 for a family of four.